Last updated on September 21, 2023 at 02:47 pm

 In addition to the means of communicating, NFI’s engagement survey also educated them to the fact that their employees wanted more communications regarding the greater mission, purpose, and goals of the company.
 Mobile was the right channel to deliver this vital information.

 As a result of this strategy, NFI is seeing high levels of engagement and adoption, especially with regard to Pulse’s social functionality: they have 65% of their employees in the app and their employees are liking and commenting on content frequently.
-In fact, in Q2 2019 alone, they had more than 11,000 likes on content, proving that employees value having access to information.
+In Q2 2019 alone, they had 11,000+ likes on content, proving that employees value having access to information.

-JeanMarie said, “We have relied on qualitative feedback to learn what content our employees want and need from us.
-With Pulse, we’re now able to also see data that helps us efficiently and effectively create and share content that makes a difference for our teams.”
+“We have relied on qualitative feedback to learn what content our employees want and need from us.
+We’re now able to also see data that helps us efficiently and effectively create and share content that makes a difference for our teams.”

 - Increased visibility of the CEO by sharing video updates to all employees.